cncf/toc/proposals/graduation/helm.md

 ### * Link to Incubation Due Diligence(DD) Document

 Helm entered the CNCF as an incubating project after being part of Kubernetes when it came into the CNCF.
-Helm was apart of Kubernetes when it graduated.
+Helm was a part of Kubernetes when it graduated.
 The Helm due diligence at the time is captured in the [incubating proposal](https://github.com/cncf/toc/blob/master/proposals/incubation/helm.adoc).

 ### * Address any concerns or recommendations from the SIG and/or TOC sponsor(s) from the DD Document